mahuntington/panpsychism/projects/project_03/README.md

 ## Project Feedback + Evaluation
 ​
-* __Project Workflow__: Do you have a Github respository for your project (not inside your wdi-remote repo)?
+* __Project Workflow__: Do you have a Github respository for your project (not inside your wdi-remote repo) and make good use of branching?
 Did you complete the user stories, wireframes, and the README.md file as specified above?
-Did you use source control (Github commits) as expected for the phase of the program you’re in (detailed above)?
+Did you use the daily tracker and split the work load appropriately?
 ​
 * __Technical Requirements__: Did you deliver a project that met all the technical requirements?
 Given what the class has covered so far, did you build something that was reasonably complex?
 ​
 * __Creativity__: Did you add a personal spin or creative element into your project submission?
 Did you deliver something of value to the end user (not just a login button and an index page)?
 ​
 * __Code Quality__: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
-Did you comment your code as your instructors have in class?
+Did you **comment your code** as your instructors have in class?
 ​
-* __Deployment__: Did you deploy your application to a public url using GitHub Pages?
+* __Deployment__: Did you deploy your application to a public url?
+​
+* __Collaboration__: Did you contribute to the project as much as you should have (did you pull your weight)?
 ​
 * __Total__: Your instructors will give you a total score on your project between:
 ​